If you have suffered an injury or loss you believe the City may be responsible for, you can submit a report for the City to consider your claim.

 If you have questions about your claim, please contact us at 905-615-3922.

-If your vehicle was damaged by a pothole, a manhole cover or debris on a City road, contact your insurance company first to see if you have coverage.
+If your vehicle was damaged by a pothole, a manhole cover or debris on a City road, contact your insurance company as per Section 263 of the Insurance Act, which states:

-If your vehicle has been damaged on a regional road, please contact the Region of Peel.
+If your vehicle has been damaged on a regional road, contact the Region of Peel.

-Sometimes City road allowances or boulevards are used to move construction equipment, maintain roads or water mains, or give utility company companies access to their infrastructure.
+Sometimes, City road allowances or boulevards are used to move construction equipment, maintain roads or water mains, conduct winter maintenance activities or give utility companies access to their infrastructure.

 Private property is not allowed to encroach onto the boulevard as per the Encroachment By-law.
-The City is not responsible for damage to sprinkler heads, driveway curbs, plants, or other private property placed within boulevard.
+The City is not responsible for damage to sprinkler heads, driveway curbs, plants or other private property placed within the boulevard.

-You can also contact the City to have the tree removed.
-If we inspect the tree and find that it’s in good condition with no clear signs of decay or damage, the City will not assume any liability for the damage.
+If we inspect a tree and find that it is in good condition with no clear signs of decay or damage, the City will not assume any liability for the damage.

-If the flooding came from a watermain or sanitary sewer, please contact the Region of Peel.
+If the flooding came from a watermain or sanitary sewer, contact the Region of Peel.